Nonlinear inverse problem by T-matrix completion. I. Theory: T-matrix and its representations; ``experimental'' T-matrix

 We will not use different notations for the operator $T$ and its discretized version, which is truly a matrix.
 Consequently, Eq.~\eqref{Phi_V_matrix} can be rewritten as

 where

 Here we have defined the nonlinear functional ${\cal T}[\cdot]$, which contains ${\it \Gamma}$ as a parameter.

 We can view \eqref{T_from_V} as a matrix formulation of the forward problem.
 If $V$ is known, we can use \eqref{T_from_V} to compute $T$, and once this is accomplished, we can predict the result of a measurement by any detector due to any source by matrix multiplication according to \eqref{Phi_T}.
 Therefore, computation of $T$ yields the most general solution to the forward problem.
 The forward solution is usually known to exist if $V$ is physically admissible.
-In the iterative process of DCTMC, we can ensure physical admissibility of $V$ every time before the transformation ${\cal T}[V]$ is used (see Sec.~\ref{sec:var.constr}).
-In this case, the matrix inversion involved in computing ${\cal T}[V]$ is always well-defined.
+In the iterative process of DCTMC, we can ensure physical admissibility of $V$ every time before the transformation ${\cal T}[V]$ is used.
+We can view this procedure as a particular type of regularization by imposition of physical constraints.
+If this type of regularization is used, one can be sure that the matrix inversion involved in computing ${\cal T}[V]$ is always well-defined.

 We can also formally invert ${\cal T}$ and write

 Much less is known about the existence of the inverse in \eqref{V_from_T}.
 In other words, we do not know the conditions of physical admissibility of $T$ apart from the general but not very useful symmetry property $T_{ij} = T_{ji}$.
 Certainly, ${\cal T}^{-1}[T]$ does not exist for all arguments $T$.
 In DCTMC, one of the possible approaches is to update $V$ iteratively by using \eqref{V_from_T}.
 In this case, existence of the inverse is required.
 While we do not possess a general proof, numerical simulations for the inverse diffraction problem have encountered no singularities in \eqref{V_from_T}.
 More importantly, the problem of invertibility of ${\cal T}$ does not arise at all if Computational Shortcut 2 is used (see Sec.~\ref{sec:short.T2D} below).